 We’re also at the halfway point for this season’s French Wardrobe Challenge, which is a good time to evaluate progress and make changes for the next three months.
 My Pinterest board of purchases has been an incredible way to stay accountable, even if I’m a little embarrassed by the amount of things I’ve accumulated in just three months.
 If you look at the board, you’ll see that those turquoise pants from Banana Republic look so out of place with my other purchases, and perhaps not surprisingly, they’re the only thing I haven’t yet worn.
 I bought them on a whim with a few coupons and discounts that brought the price down to under $10.
 I figured they’d be a fun way to punch up my work wardrobe, but that hasn’t been the case.

 Everything else, though, is very “me” and has been worn repeatedly, but I think I can cut back on the amount of things I’m buying.
 I remember reading a blog post awhile back that restricted each month’s purchases to one article of clothing and one accessory each month.
 I wish I remember the author because it was such a unique way to make sure your purchases are the best you can afford and the most representative of your style.

-- Just five standout pieces per season.
+- Just five standout pieces per season that update your wardrobe.
 (There are two “seasons” for this purpose: spring/summer and fall/winter.)

 - Quality over quantity.